jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 From here, there are several next steps you could take.
 For example, you could expand the functional capabilities of your API in the Lambda itself, or you could refine access by adding authorization scopes within Auth0 and restricting your API endpoints or methods using role-based access control.

-The sample code used to run the lambda can be found here: https://github.com/brennanjohn/a0-aws-jwt
+The sample code used to run the Lambda can be found here: https://github.com/brennanjohn/a0-aws-jwt

 Happy building!